 Spending an excessive amount of time with someone with NPD can drain you out.
 It is common for a narcissist to isolate their spouse from their family and friends.
 Your husband might want all of your attention and may become jealous if you are spending time with other people.
 When you are not connecting with a support system, it can become easier for your husband to take control of your life.
 Hence, it is important to have individuals around you who are offering you the right support.

 11. Take Him For Counseling

 Narcissists have low self-esteem and feelings of inadequacy, and often need professional intervention.
-But many narcissists are against taking counseling, so need to be wary about when you may want to suggest it.
+But many narcissists are against counseling as they think they know more than any therapist, so be wary about this suggestion.
 Making it seem like a shared problem may make your husband agree to seek counseling.
 Take responsibility for your actions instead of pushing it all on him.